jam01/SRS-Template/template.md

 ➥ Define availability targets (e.g., 99.9%), maintenance windows, and mechanisms like checkpointing, recovery, and restart.
 Include geographical/zone redundancy if applicable.

 💡 Tips:
-- Express availability in terms meaningful to users (e.g., downtime per month).
+- Express availability in terms meaningful to users (e.g., downtime per month) and tie to SLAs/SLOs.
+- Capture scale-out/in behavior affecting availability (e.g., max failover time, quorum constraints).
 - Coordinate with SLOs/SLAs and incident response processes.

 #### 3.3.5 Observability
 💬 _Ability to understand system state and behavior in production through telemetry._

 ➥ Define requirements for logs, metrics, traces, and profiling: events/fields, cardinality limits, sampling, retention, and privacy/PII handling in telemetry.
 Specify standard labels (e.g., service, version, tenant), correlation/trace IDs propagation, and redaction policies.
 State SLO-aligned alert rules, dashboards, and ownership.
-Avoid maintenance-process details (those belong in 3.5.4 Maintainability).

 💡 Tips:
 - Make telemetry schemas/versioning explicit and testable.
 - Specify budgets for log volume and metrics cardinality to control cost.
+- Avoid maintenance-process details (keep runbooks and on-call policies in 3.5.4 Maintainability).

 #### 3.3.6 Data Quality
 💬 _Expectations for correctness and fitness of data for use._